 Check availability on Amazon for the ecobee SmartThermostat Premium

-Assure Lock 2 Plus Apple Home Keys (Tap to Open) Deadbolt, Black Suede Smart Keyless Entry Door Lock...
+Yale Assure Lock 2 Plus Apple Home Keys (Tap to Open) Deadbolt, Black Suede Smart Keyless Entry Door...

 The Logic: